A Sub-sampled Tensor Method for Non-convex Optimization: Introduction

-The main contribution of this work is to demonstrate that a stochastic fourth-order regularized method finds an $(\epsilon_1, \epsilon_2, \epsilon_3)$ third-order stationary point in at most $\max \left(\bigO(\epsilon_1^{-4/3}), \bigO(\epsilon_2^{-2}), \bigO(\epsilon_3^{-4}) \right)$ iterations (Thm.~\ref{th:worst_case_complexity}).
-Therefore, it matches the results obtained by deterministic methods while relying only on \emph{inexact} derivative information.
+The main contribution of this work is to demonstrate that a sub-sampled third-order regularized method under appropriate sampling conditions can find an $(\epsilon_1, \epsilon_2, \epsilon_3)$ third-order stationary point in at most $\max \left(\bigO(\epsilon_1^{-4/3}), \bigO(\epsilon_2^{-2}), \bigO(\epsilon_3^{-4}) \right)$ iterations (Thm.~\ref{th:worst_case_complexity}).
+This results in an algorithm that can adaptively change the batch-size in order to match the results obtained by deterministic methods.
 In order to prove this result, we develop a novel tensor concentration inequality (Thm.~\ref{th:tensor_hoefdding_no_replacement}) for sums of tensors of any order and make explicit use of the finite-sum structure given in Eq.~\eqref{eq:f_x}.
-Together with existing matrix and vector concentration bounds~\cite{tropp2015introduction}, this allows us to define the sufficient amount of samples needed for convergence.
+Together with existing matrix and vector concentration bounds~\citep{tropp2015introduction}, this allows us to define the sufficient amount of samples needed for convergence.
 We thereby provide theoretically motivated sampling schemes for the derivatives of the objective for both sampling with and without replacement.